MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Technical appendices and supplementary material

-\paragraph{Platform and Environment.} All experiments were conducted on the Chameleon Cloud~\cite{keahey2020lessons} platform using a compute node equipped with dual-socket Intel Xeon Platinum 8380 CPUs (Ice Lake architecture, 2.30GHz, 80 cores total) and 256 GiB of RAM.
-To simulate a cost-effective large-scale retrieval scenario, the indices are stored on a single 480 GB Micron 5300 PRO Enterprise SSD.
+\paragraph{Experiment Platform} All experiments were conducted on the Chameleon Cloud~\cite{keahey2020lessons} platform using a compute node equipped with 96 AMD EPYC 7352 CPU cores and 256 GiB of RAM.
 The operating system is Ubuntu 24.04 LTS.
-All algorithms were compiled using GCC 11.4 with -O3 and AVX-512 optimizations enabled to fully utilize the hardware instruction set.
+All algorithms were compiled using GCC 11.4 with -O3 and AVX2 optimizations enabled to fully utilize the hardware instruction set.
+We utilize a single enterprise-grade Samsung PM1733 NVMe SSD (model MZWLJ7T6HALA) with a total physical capacity of 7.68 TB.
+In this configuration, the physical drive is divided into four independent hardware namespaces, each providing approximately 1.7 TiB of storage capacity.
+These four namespaces are subsequently aggregated into a single 7 TB logical volume using the Linux Logical Volume Manager (LVM).
+This setup leverages the PCIe Gen4 interface to deliver the massive I/O throughput and low latency.

-\paragraph{Datasets.} We evaluate our method on four standard benchmarks, ranging from million-scale to billion-scale, to comprehensively test robustness across varying intrinsic dimensionalities and data volumes.
+\paragraph{Datasets} We evaluate our method on five standard benchmarks, ranging from million-scale to billion-scale, to comprehensively test robustness across varying intrinsic dimensionalities and data volumes.
 In the following descriptions, $N$ denotes the number of base vectors and $D$ represents the vector dimensionality: \begin{itemize} \item SIFT1M~\cite{jegou2011product} ($N=10^6, D=128$): A standard computer vision dataset using Euclidean distance ($L_2$). \item GloVe-100~\cite{pennington2014glove} ($N=1.2 \times 10^6, D=100$): Word embedding vectors measuring semantic similarity.
 Following standard practice, we normalize the vectors to unit length and use Euclidean distance as a proxy for Cosine similarity. \item GIST1M~\cite{jegou2011product} ($N=10^6, D=960$): A high-dimensional dataset representing global image features.
 This dataset is particularly challenging for index structures due to the sparsity of the space and the high intrinsic dimensionality. \item SIFT1B~\cite{jegou2011searching} ($N=10^9, D=128$): A billion-scale dataset used to evaluate the scalability and I/O efficiency of our method.
-It shares the same feature distribution as SIFT1M but scales the volume by three orders of magnitude, representing a realistic industrial scenario. \end{itemize}
+It shares the same feature distribution as SIFT1M but scales the volume by three orders of magnitude, representing a realistic industrial scenario. \item T2I-1B~\cite{simhadri2025results} ($N=10^9, D=200$): A billion-scale dataset consisting of CLIP~\cite{radford2021learning} embeddings derived from the LAION-5B dataset.
+Unlike visual descriptors like SIFT, T2I-1B represents a cross-modal retrieval scenario with a more complex manifold structure and higher intrinsic dimensionality, posing greater challenges for graph-based indexing algorithms. \end{itemize}